 Just a small part of the Clan Village, Holyrood Park, Edinburgh

 (There are more pictures in the Members' Area Bulletins page)

 To all the hundreds of you who visited our clan tent

 we send our sincere thanks for your keen interest and support.

-We learnt much back then from all those encouraging responses
+We learnt much back then from all those helpful responses

 and heard numerous fascinating family stories.

-We were also well represented in 2010 at the Scottish Games held in Harpenden, near London, in July.
+We were also well represented at the Scottish Games held in Harpenden, near London, in July 2010.
 Clan Wood participates in the annual events at Greenville, South Carolina and Radford, Virginia.

 Clan Wood plans to take part in Scotland's next international Gathering in 2014 - if there is one, that is!

 The Council is always keen to see the Clan represented at similar events throughout the world.
 Invitations from organisers are welcome.
 They and people wanting to take part should write to the Secretary by clicking on Contact Us.